 Akzo Nobel rejects $22 billion PPG bid, looks to spin off chemicals

-Dutch paints and coatings maker Akzo Nobel NV rejected a 21 billion euro bid from larger U.S. rival PPG Industries Inc. on Thursday, saying instead it would "unlock value" by spinning off its chemicals business.
-PPG's unsolicited offer, which would be the biggest purchase of a Dutch company by a U.S. buyer according to Thomson Reuters data, comes just days before an election where the vulnerability of the Netherlands' biggest blue chip companies to foreign takeover has been a concern.
+Dutch paints and coatings maker Akzo Nobel NV rejected a 21 billion euro bid from larger U.S. rival PPG Industries Inc on Thursday, saying instead it wanted to "unlock value" by spinning off its chemicals business.
+PPG's unsolicited offer comes just days before an election where the vulnerability of the biggest Dutch companies to foreign takeover has been a concern.

 Add your comments below